impostorsguides/impostorsguides.github.io/rbenv/1-f-content.md

 EOS
 ```

 There's no dynamic string interpolation or parameter expansion here.
-Just a simple ‘Hello world' function.
+Just a simple 'Hello world' function.
 I run `chmod +x baz` so that I can execute it.
 I run "baz" by itself to make sure it works:

 ```
 $ vim foo